kbranigan/Simple-OpenGL-Image-Library/README.md

       SOIL_FLAG_MIPMAPS | SOIL_FLAG_DDS_LOAD_DIRECT
     );

-Load an image as a heightmap, forcing greyscale (channels will be set to 1 on successful load)
+Load an image as a heightmap, forcing greyscale. (channels will be set to the original channel count of the image)

     int width, height, channels;
     unsigned char *height_map = SOIL_load_image